 Naval Air Station Tillamook

 Naval Air Station Tillamook is in the northwest corner of Oregon.
 Better said, there was a Naval Air Station Tillamook.
 It has been closed since the end of World War II.
 The history and the remaining buildings make for an interesting story.
 Even though there was a Naval Air Station, it wasn’t built for airplanes.
-Naval Air Station Tillamook was built for blimps.
-Lighter than air aircraft.
+Naval Air Station Tillamook was built for blimps—lighter-than-air aircraft.
 Oregon lost the Navy when the blimp program was shut down after World War II.

 Dirigibles